tldr-pages/tldr/pages/linux/jpegtran.md

 `jpegtran -rotate {{90|180|270}} {{path/to/image.jpg}} > {{path/to/output.jpg}}`

-- Transpose the image across the upper left to lower right axis:
+- Transpose the image across the upper-left to lower right axis:

 `jpegtran -transpose {{path/to/image.jpg}} > {{path/to/output.jpg}}`